Good or Well?

 Be Careful When Following a Linking Verb with an Adverb

 The question of whether to use an adverb or an adjective also arises with other linking verbs, particularly to smell, to look, and to taste.
-For example:- The dog smells bad.
-(Here, the adjective bad describes the smell of the dog.
+For example: Here are some examples of adverbs being used incorrectly after linking verbs:

 A Trick to Help with Good and Well